-The disease occurs when high blood-sugar levels cause damage to the blood vessels of the retina.
-NDPR can lead to vision problems if existing blood vessels leak fluid into the retina.
+The disease occurs when blood-sugar levels are high for extended periods of time, it can cause damage to the capillaries (tiny blood vessels) that supply blood to the retina.
+Over time, these blood vessels begin to leak fluids and fats, causing edema (swelling).
+Eventually, these small blood vessels can close off (called ischemia).
+These problems are a sign of NPDR and can lead to vision problems if existing blood vessels leak fluid into the retina.
 PDR can lead to visual disruption if abnormal new blood vessels hemorrhage and leak fluid.

 This document is provided for informational purposes only.
 Please consult an eye care professional about symptoms that may require medical attention and may or may not be covered by your medical plan and/or routine vision plan.

 Sources: American Academy of Ophthalmology (AAO) - www.aao.org